Stellar initial mass function in the 100-pc solar neighbourhood: Method

 \subsection{General description}

-We develop a population synthesis model to reproduce the observational properties of field stars within the 100-pc solar vicinity, starting from an stellar initial mass function (stellar IMF).
-In this section, we first clarify key definitions, including the stellar IMF and binary fraction.
+We develop a population synthesis model to reproduce the observational properties of field stars within the 100-pc solar vicinity, starting from a stellar initial mass function (stellar IMF).
+In this section, we first clarify key definitions, including those of the stellar IMF and binary fraction.
 We then identify critical corrections for observational biases and physical effects.
 Finally, we describe the equal-frequency binning strategy used throughout our analysis to minimize statistical biases.

-To extract the initial mass function from the field stars, there are some definitions that should be clarified.
-First, the IMF that we pursue in this article is the stellar IMF.
-The stellar IMF represents the initial mass distribution of a single star-formation event and is the distribution of all stars (not systems) in the event, thereby counting all individual components in multiple systems \citep{kroupa2013}.
-Second, the term "binary fraction" refers to the proportion of binary systems (including resolved and unresolved ones) relative to the total number of stellar systems.
+To extract the initial mass function from field stars, several definitions must be clarified.
+First, the IMF that we aim to determine in this article is the average stellar IMF over multi-metallicity populations in the solar neighbourhood.
+The stellar IMF represents the initial mass distribution of a single star-formation event.
+Although in principle the mass function derived from field stars is defined as a ``composite IMF'' according to Kroupa's review, what we derive is close to the initial mass function because low-mass stars hardly evolve.
+Thus, our derived IMF can be treated as the averaged stellar IMF for low-mass stars in the solar neighbourhood.
+The IMF we derive here represents the distribution of all stars (not systems), thereby counting all individual components in multiple systems \citep{kroupa2013}.
+Second, the term ``binary fraction'' refers to the proportion of binary systems (including resolved and unresolved ones) relative to the total number of stellar systems.
 Specifically, when calculating this fraction, each binary star system is treated as a single unit, regardless of the number of stars it contains.

-We aim to reassess the IMF in the low-mass regime ($0.15<m/\mathrm{M_{\odot}}<1.0$) using the field star sample from the 100-pc solar neighbourhood.
-Direct star counting and luminosity-to-mass conversion using a single mass-luminosity relation (MLR) curve is not feasible due to several potential issues: (1) sample completeness; (2) Lutz-Kelker bias; (3) stellar evolution; (4) unresolved multiple systems; and (5) variations in the stellar mass-luminosity relation (MLR) due to chemical composition, age, and spin \citep[as concluded by][]{kroupa2013}.
+We aim to reassess the IMF in the low-mass regime ($m/\mathrm{M_{\odot}}<1.0$) using the field star sample from the 100-pc solar neighbourhood.
+Direct star counting and luminosity-to-mass conversion using a single mass-luminosity relation (MLR) curve are not feasible due to several potential issues: (1) sample completeness; (2) Lutz-Kelker bias; (3) stellar evolution; (4) unresolved multiple systems; and (5) variations in the stellar mass-luminosity relation (MLR) due to chemical composition, age, and spin \citep[as concluded by][]{kroupa2013}.